Sparkleleuk/Sustainability_Matters/_posts/2018-04-09-california.markdown

 #### Why does this matter?

 Because water content in snow helps experts determine water supply in California for the year.
 Since 2011, California has experienced severe dry periods, with widespread negative impacts from lower crop production and wildfires to state-imposed water use restrictions and high water bills.
-And because California is the country's largest agricultural producer, California's water woes is the national concern.
+And because California is the country's largest agricultural producer, California's water woes is a national concern.
 Unfortunately, fluffy snow that we all love don't really contain a lot of water and while California had a lot of it this year, it didn't do much to change the state's water supply outlook.

 #### The silver lining